Boarding Student Life

 Find out why Smithsonian Magazine has ranked Staunton, Va., as one of the best small towns in America!

-Each dorm building and room is full of unique character and charm, reflecting our historic campus.
-Furnishings include beds (many of which can be bunked), desks, dressers, and closets.
+Dorm rooms are furnished with beds (many of which can be bunked), desks, dressers, and closets.
 Students are encouraged to decorate their rooms to create a comfortable home away from home.

 Dorm Parents